 24 Aug Slow cooker lasagna soup with minced beef

-Try this new twist on the classic beef lasagna.
+This slow cooker lasagna soup is made with traditional lasagna ingredients, and is a great option for feeding a crowd.
+What I love about this soup is that it’s very hearty and satiating, which means that it will keep me full for a long time.
+Lasagna soup is a great twist on the classic beef lasagna.
 It’s just as tasty and just as cheesy, but requires a lot less effort compared to the original.
-This slow cooker lasagna soup is made with traditional lasagna ingredients, and is a great option for feeding a crowd.
-What I love about this soup is that it’s very thick and satiating, which means that it will keep me full for a long time.
-Now, you might be skeptical, but look at that photo!
-I’ll explain how it works, just keep reading.

 What do you need to make lasagna soup in the slow cooker?